NikhilBudihal/Nikhil_BlueStampPortfolio/index.md

     dots.show()

 # === Joystick Setup ===
-BUTTON_PIN = board.D17  # Not used here, but can be if desired
+BUTTON_PIN = board.D17  # Not used here but can be used later
 JOYDOWN_PIN = board.D27
 JOYLEFT_PIN = board.D22
 JOYUP_PIN = board.D23